The Sociology Department gives four awards annually:

 The award recognizes the best paper written in an undergraduate Sociology course within the calendar year.
 Winners may be from any academic year and any school within the university.

-The 2018 award was given to sophomore Sociology major Kiley Grundstrom for her paper “Drowning the Planet in Plastic Pollution.”
-The paper was written for teaching fellow Jared Fitzgerald’s course, Environmental Sociology.
+- The 2018 award went to sophomore Sociology major Kiley Grundstrom ’21 for her paper “Drowning the Planet in Plastic Pollution”

 William A. Gamson Award